-- The Malvern Hills AONB covers 105 square kms.
-It is 20kms long
+- The Malvern Hills AONB covers 105 square kilometres.
+It is 20

 - 58.52% of the Malvern Hills AONB is in Herefordshire.

-- The AONB receives approximately 1.25 million visits
+- The AONB receives roughly 1.25 million visits every year.

-- Ten different landscape types have been classified throughout
+- Ten different landscape types have been identified within the

-the AONB.
-These range from the flat, sandy estate lands in the
+AONB.
+These range from the flat, sandy estate lands in the south to

-south to the high hills and slopes of the Malvern Hills
+the high hills and slopes of the Malvern Hills themselves.